Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations: Conclusion and future work

 \section{Conclusion and future work}

 We described a novel approach to logical reasoning using LLMs with several key contributions.
 We defined a bilateral approach to factuality evaluation that identifies gaps and contradictions in LLM parametric knowledge.
 We introduced the concept of LLM-grounded interpretations that integrate an LLM directly into the formal semantics of the underlying logic while preserving its soundness and completeness.
-We provided empirical evidence that this formal framework can be realized in practice, providing a path to enabling LLMs to serve as broad-coverage knowledge sources for logical reasoners.

-In future work, we plan to implement a translation \citep{arieli2003reducing} between $\mathbf{AC}$ and a classical description logic such as $\mathcal{SROIQ}$, allowing us to evaluate a fully-integrated reasoner using an LLM-grounded interpretation.
-We also plan to extend the above approach based on work in the area of generalized truth values \citep{shramko2005some,hornischer2025iterating} to provide a multi-valued semantics for modeling factuality in LLMs, with the goal of improving the theoretical framework and metrics for factuality evaluation.
+We provided empirical evidence that bilateral factuality evaluation outperforms unilateral approaches, and demonstrated through concrete examples how the system handles contradictory information without logical explosion.
+And finally, we implemented a Belnap computer that demonstrates the practical feasibility of this approach, including an interactive dialogue management interface that bridges natural language and formal reasoning.
+Our evaluation with an example medication safety knowledge base of 940 statements (228 asserted, 712 inferred) demonstrates that LLM-grounded reasoning maintains its theoretical properties at realistic knowledge base sizes.
+The system successfully identified 92 gluts where deductively inferred conclusions conflicted with LLM medical knowledge---including medically significant errors such as claiming opioids are non-addictive, beta-blockers are safe in asthma, and fluoroquinolones are safe for children.
+Despite these contradictions, the paraconsistent semantics preserved satisfiability and allowed identification of exactly which rules conflicted with empirical medical knowledge.
+Computational analysis reveals that the primary bottleneck is LLM API latency rather than logical reasoning, suggesting that standard optimization techniques from description logic reasoners---including batching, parallelization, and caching---could enable scaling to knowledge bases of over one hundred thousand axioms.